Treat People with Kindness: Critical reception

 Critical response to "Treat People with Kindness" was generally mixed.
-Claire Biddles from The Line of Best Fit found the song's beginning "enigmatic" but felt that it ultimately proves "meaningless".
 Graham Reid regarded it as "feel-good" but obligatory and guilty of virtue signalling.
 In Consequence, Bryan Rolli accused Styles of "sleepwalking" throughout the song and leaving the "heavy-lifting to the gospel singers", while Ellen Johnson of Paste said that the "Queen-indebted anthem" features "off-pitch singers".

 More critical was Pitchfork reviewer Jeremy D. Larson, who pointed to "Treat People with Kindess" as an example of Styles' superficial use of his studio musicians on Fine Line.
 "An awful chimera of Jesus Christ Superstar and Edgar Winter Group's 'Free Ride' that confuses hand-claps with happiness", Larson called the song.
 Laura Snapes of The Guardian referred to it as an "unnecessary" and "toothless" take on gospel.

 Some critics were more positive.
 NME writer Hannah Myrleah referred to the song as "another banging pop tune", while Gregory Robinson from The Guardian found it "jolly" and called it "old school rock'n'roll".
 Emma Swan of DIY described it as a "wonderfully kitsch '70s Motown stomp".